Ab2774/Lenovo-IdeaPad-320-14-IKB-Hackintosh/README.md

 ![](Images/Auto2.png)
 - If you want to get these option to choose the resolution like this you can! by running this command which can be found [here](https://github.com/xzhih/one-key-hidpi), type your password and choose the numbers 1,3,1 then restart.
 ![](Images/HiDPI.png)
-- If you don't like the deafult Clover you can change it!
-Search the web and choose your favorite theme, copy-and-paste it to 'themes' in 'EFI' folder, then go to your 'config.plist', 'GUI' section, 'Theme' and type the name of your theme, you can use 'Clover OSS Theme', which looks like a real Mac boot-up screen.
+- If you don't like the default Clover you can change it!
+Search the web and choose your favorite theme, copy-and-paste it to `themes` in `EFI` folder, then go to your `config.plist`, `GUI` section, `Theme` and type the name of your theme, you can use `Clover OSS Theme`, which looks like a real Mac boot-up screen.
 ![](Images/Themes.png)

 # Credits